-NOTE: This article was written using The New York Times as a primary source of information.
-As such, what is presented here comes from a singular point-of-view and does not reflect the intricacies of the negotiations and strikes nor can it hope to be an in-depth analysis of the issues writers were facing.
-Rather, it is a survey of the attempts by television writers to form a solid union and to fight for their share of new and emerging television markets.
-Special attention must be drawn to the work of The New York Times reporters Thomas M. Pryor and Murray Schumach on this topic.
+NOTE: This article uses The New York Times as its primary source of information.
+As such, it may not reflect the intricacies of negotiations and strikes nor can it hope to be an exhaustive analysis of the issues facing TV writers.
+Rather, it is a survey of attempts by TV writers to form a union and fight for their share of new and emerging markets.
+Special attention must be drawn to the work of reporters Thomas M. Pryor and Murray Schumach on this topic.
 Dozens of their articles helped compile this history.

 In January 1949, the Cooperative Writers Theatre for Television was formed .
 Nothing is known about the organization other than the name.
 That same month, the Screen Writers Guild joined with the Association of Film Writers in an attempt to gain jurisdiction over television writers.
 The Association of Film Writers, located on the east coast, became the eastern branch of the Screen Writers Guild .
 The Guild also began meeting with the Television Film Producers, made up of thirteen studios that produced roughly 85% of television product on the West Coast, for early discussions aimed at crafting a contract covering television writers .
 At the same time, the Television Writers Guild, a branch of the Authors League of America focusing on the television industry, was meeting to outline some of the issues facing the burgeoning television industry .